Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Alex Verdugo At The Plate

-- Among the qualified hitters in MLB, he ranks 33rd in batting average, 49th in on-base percentage, and 68th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 43rd, and he is 62nd in the league in slugging.

-- Verdugo has picked up an RBI in 30.8% of his games this season, with two or more RBI in 10.8% of his games.
-He has also driven in three or more runs in two contests.
+- Verdugo has picked up an RBI in 30.6% of his games this year, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.